 Shobha Shukla, CNS (Citizen News Service)

-(Shobha Shukla is the Managing Editor at CNS (Citizen News Service) and was awarded HIV Prevention Research Science
+(Shobha Shukla is the Managing Editor of CNS (Citizen News Service) and has written extensively on health and gender

-Journalism Fellowship 2018 in Spain.
-Follow her on Twitter @Shobha1Shukla or visit www.citizen-news.org
+justice over decades.
+Follow her on Twitter @shobha1shukla or visit CNS: www.citizen-news.org